• Skip to primary navigation

 Place the sheet pan with the veggies and steak in a preheated oven.
 Be sure the oven rack is positioned on the top third of the oven.

 Bake until the meat is cooked and an oven thermometer registers between 135-145 degrees.
-Remove the pan from the oven and place the cooked meat on a cutting board to rest, keeping the veggie on the sheet pan.
+Remove the pan from the oven and place steak on a cutting board to rest, keeping the veggie on the sheet pan.
+Cover the steak with aluminum foil to keep warm.

 Step 4: cook the shrimp